WGLab/DeepMod/docs/Description of well-trained models.md

 This file contains description of well-trained model in `train_mod` directory.
 The models are trained on FAST5 files after basecalling.
 There are two steps:
-1. run `python bin/DeepMod.py getfeatures` to get features of events first
+1. run `python bin/DeepMod.py getfeatures` to get features of events first.
+This function supports both motif-based modification labels (modifications are introduced with motif information) and position-based modification labels (only specified positions are completely methylated/un-methylated).
+This is for training only.
+There are no parameters like these in `detect` process.
 2. run `python bin/DeepMod.py train` to train a model with the folders of features generated on the first step.
+It might take longer time depending on your GPU/CPU power.

 # 1. Modificaiton prediction model
 These are several trained models of LSTM(Long short-term memory)-based RNN (Recurrent neural network), and their setting is given below.